-Institution/ Statutory Role in the Public Service Sector body The Department of Higher Education and Training The Department of Higher Education and Training (DHET) provides the overall policy framework for skills development.
-The National Skills Development Plan (NSDP), effective from 01 April 2020, is the primary policy framework of the DHET and articulates the focus areas of SETAs in addressing the skills needs within their respective sectors and ultimately the skills need of the country.
-The Department of Public Service and Administration DPSA plays a key role in the establishment of norms and standards across the national and provincial Government in areas such as: organisational structures and establishment of departments, organisational components and other governance arrangements; labour relations; conditions of service and employment practices for employees; the health and wellness of employees; information management; information and communication technology; integrity, ethics, code of conduct and anti-corruption; transformation, reform, innovation and any other matters to improve the effectiveness and efficiency of the Public Service and its ability to deliver services to the public.
+Institution/ Statutory body Role in the Public Service Sector body public.
 DPSA responds to NSDP Outcome 3 through the HRD coordination function in improving the level of skills in the Public Service workforce.
 The National School of Government The National School of Government (NSG), legislatively mandated by the Public Service Act, provides education and training for public employees and also facilitates the provision of training.
 The NSG responds to all NSDP outcomes since its linked to training and skills development in the sector.
 Provincial and State Academies Some Provincial administrations and several national departments have their own training academies which mainly respond to NSDP outcomes 2 and 4.
 For example, the Department of Home Affairs (DHA) and the Department of International Relations and Cooperation (DIRCO) have individual learning academies whose function is to provide learning and development interventions, maintain quality and to administer, manage, and support core learning functions within their respective functional areas.
 Human Resource Development Council The Human Resource Development Council of South Africa (HRDCSA) is a multiple stakeholder body comprising representatives from government, business, civil society, labour and training and education within the Public Service sector.
-It was established in 2010 to create an

-Institution/ Statutory body Role in the Public Service Sector enabling, coordinated and integrated environment to focus on improving the human resource development base and skills of the South African people.
+It was established in 2010 to create an enabling, coordinated and integrated environment to focus on improving the human resource development base and skills of the South African people.
 The HRDCSA oversees all the activities of the NSDP outcomes to ensure that they are implemented and reported to the HRDCSA Trade Unions Trade union representation is an accepted facet of the workforce.
 Almost all sectors of the economy, including the Public Service sector, have representative unions which engage employers over issues affecting their workforce including skills development issues.
 In line with the SETA Grants Regulations, WSPs must be consulted with labour representatives for endorsement and sign- off before submission to PSETA.
 PSETA works with Unions in the Public Service sector space in responding to Outcome 7.
 Legislative Sector Support South Africa The Legislative Sector Support (LSS) is a structure that supports and acts as a communication link across and within the Legislative sector on sectoral issues.
 The structure ensures effective coordination of the Speakers' Forum and other sector structures.
 Universities, TVETs and CETs The Technical and Vocational Education and Training (TVET) and Community Education and Training (CET) systems play vital roles in catering to the differentiated skills needs of the sector.
 The NDP requires an expansion of the college system within the PSET system, with a specific focus on improving quality.
 Programmes at both TVET and CET levels must respond practically to the skills needs of individuals requiring education and training opportunities responding to NSDP outcomes 2,3, 4 and 5.
 Currently, the University and TVET systems produce a number of graduates with qualifications relevant to the Public Service sector and provide a key supply of skills to the sector.
 In turn, the sector provides critical workplace-based learning in the form of internships, graduate recruitment schemes and experiential learning to graduates.
+This

-This relationship directly addresses the NSDP outcome of linking education and the workplace, with the SETA as an intermediary body.
+Institution/ State body utory / Role in the Public Service Sector relationship directly addresses the NSDP outcome of linking education and the workplace, with the SETA as an intermediary body.